Developing the MPK Application

 The creation of an MPK Application happens within the Palette docker container.
 All plugins and resources are cross-compiled and packaged into a resulting .mpk

-command as we will see later in this guide.
+package with the use of the mpk create command as we will see later in this guide.

 Folder Structure